-- For an SQL Server 2000 and SQL Server 2005 server, a Database Administrator can attach the encyclopedia with Microsoft's Enterprise Manager. - For an SQL Express (replaces MSDE)server, you can attach the encyclopedia with IBM's SAEM (SQL Server) utility. - System Architect does not provide 'example' Oracle9i or Oracle 10g encyclopedias.
-However, users in Oracle9i and Oracle 10g environments can also use an SQL Express server, since it can be installed locally on any computer.
-Another alternative is to create a new encyclopedia in Oracle9i or Oracle 10g and merge any of the 'example' encyclopedias into that Oracle9i or Oracle 10g encyclopedia.
+- For SQL Server or SQL Express, a Database Administrator can attach the encyclopedia with SAEM for SQL Server. - Rational System Architect does not provide 'example' Oracle encyclopedias.
+However, users Oracle environments can also use an SQL Express server, since it can be installed locally on any computer.
+Another alternative is to create a new encyclopedia in Oracle and merge any of the 'example' encyclopedias into that Oracle encyclopedia.

-Instructions for attaching a prebuilt encyclopedia to your server are provided in the on-line tutorials (either the Quick Start tutorial, or

-Attaching 'Example' Project Encyclopedias to Your Server the method tutorials).
+Instructions for attaching a prebuilt encyclopedia to your server are provided in the on-line tutorials (either the Quick Start tutorial, or the method tutorials).
 You can also find information in the online help for SAEM (SQL Server) and SAEM (Oracle).